 These standards specify the criteria for biodegradation, disintegration and eco-toxicity for a plastic to be called compostable.

 - Biodegradability is determined by measuring the amount of CO2 produced over a certain time period by the biodegrading plastic.
 The standards require 60% conversion of carbon into carbon dioxide within 180 days for resins made from single polymer and 90% conversion of carbon into carbon dioxide for co-polymers or polymer mixes.

 - Disintegration is measured by sieving the material to determine the biodegraded size and less than 10% should remain on a 2mm screen within 120 days.

 - Eco toxicity is measured by having concentrations of heavy metals below the limits set by the standards and by testing plant growth by mixing the compost with soil in different concentrations and comparing it with controlled compost.

-All of our products are certified compostable by the Biodegradable Products Institute (BPI), which uses the ASTM standards to test that products break down quickly and safely.
+Many of our products are certified compostable by the Biodegradable Products Institute (BPI), which uses the ASTM standards to test that products break down quickly and safely.
 Our compostable bags are also TÜV AUSTRIA certified.

 To learn more about how our certifications demonstrate that our products, visit our certifications page.